- Events Calendar

 Software downloaded from the Internet may contain computer viruses.
 Every user is responsible for maintaining virus-checking software on his/her home computer.
 The Clyde Public Library is not responsible for damage to any user’s disk or computer, or any loss of data, damage, or liability that may occur from patron use of the library’s computers.
 Users are not to use their own disks for downloading information.
-Disks are available for $.50 and copies are $.10 per page, inquire at the Reference desk and the Children’s Room desk.
+Copies are $.15 per page, inquire at the Reference desk and the Children’s Room desk.

 If patrons experience any problems with the computer or programs, the library staff should be notified immediately.

 Patrons may send and receive e-mail (electronic mail) and initiate purchases using the library’s Internet access computers.

 Library staff will help in logging on and off of the Internet only.
 It is the patron’s responsibility to educate him/herself about computer functions, the Internet, and specific program usage.

 The library’s computers are to be used for educational, informational, and recreational purposes only; not for unauthorized, illegal or unethical purposes.
 Library personnel have the authority to request a patron to exit from an Internet site if it is deemed in violation of this policy.
 Violators will lose computer use privileges and possibly library privileges as well.

 Patrons are prohibited from using the library’s Internet access computers to access "chat rooms" for inappropriate purposes.